JakeWnuk/ptt/README.md

         Starting index for transformations if applicable.
 Accepts ranges separated by '-'. (default 0) -k value
         Only keep items in a file.
-  -m int
+  -l value
+        Keeps output equal to or within a range of lengths.
+Accepts ranges separated by '-'. (default 0) -m int
         Minimum numerical frequency to include in output.
   -r value